Frederick C. Alderdice

-Frederick Charles Alderdice (November 10, 1871 – February 26, 1936) was a Newfoundland businessman, politician and the last Prime Minister of Newfoundland.
+Frederick Charles Munro Alderdice (November 10, 1871 – February 26, 1936) was a Newfoundland businessman, politician and the last Prime Minister of Newfoundland.

-Early life
+Early life and family

-Alderdice was born in Belfast, Ireland and was educated at Methodist College Belfast.
-He moved to Newfoundland in 1886 to work for his uncle Moses Monroe, and he became a prominent businessman in his own right.
+Alderdice was born at Rose Cottage in Stranmillis, Belfast, Ireland to William Alderdice and Rachael Kathleen Alderdice (née Monroe).
+After graduating from Methodist College Belfast, he moved to Newfoundland in 1886 to work as a cashier for his uncle Moses Monroe's Colonial Cordage Company.
+Alderdice married Harriet Carter on October 25, 1900 and they had two sons and two daughters.

+Alderdice became a prominent businessman in his own right, rising through the ranks within the Colonial Cordage Company until he became its managing director in 1922 following the death of his uncle James Monroe.
+An active rugby player in his youth, Alderdice contracted septicemia after a sports injury and had to amputate his feet, using walking sticks to move for the rest of his life.

 Opposition leader (1928–1932)

-Alderdice was appointed to the Legislative Council of Newfoundland in 1924.
-He became involved in electoral politics when he succeeded his cousin Walter Monroe as Prime Minister and leader of the Liberal-Conservative Progressive Party on August 15, 1928.
-Alderdice's first term as prime minister was short-lived, however, as his government lost that year's general election to the Liberals led by Sir Richard Squires.
+Alderdice was nominated to the Legislative Council of Newfoundland in 1925 by his cousin Walter Monroe, who had recently become prime minister.
+He became involved in electoral politics when he succeeded Monroe as prime minister and leader of the Liberal-Conservative Progressive Party on August 15, 1928.
+Alderdice's first premiership was short-lived, however, as his government lost that year's general election to the Liberals led by Sir Richard Squires.

-Alderdice joined with Liberals dissatisfied with Squires to form the United Newfoundland Party with himself as leader.
 The Great Depression embroiled the dominion in a severe economic crisis which was compounded by corruption in the Squires government taking the dominion to the brink of bankruptcy.
 Widespread unemployment added to the crisis and resulted in an anti-government riot in St. John's on April 5, 1932.
-The Squires government collapsed and Alderdice swept to power in the ensuing June election on the promise that if elected, his government would examine the possibility of suspending the constitution and having a commission administer the country until conditions improved.
+Alderdice joined with Liberals dissatisfied with Squires to form the United Newfoundland Party with himself as leader.
+The Squires government collapsed and Alderdice swept to power in the ensuing June election on the promise that, if elected, his government would examine the possibility of suspending the constitution and having a commission administer the country until conditions improved.
 His United Newfoundland Party won 24 seats to only two for the Liberals.